varunananth/Files-Migrate/README.md

 ### Description

-  Pass options flag as d or D for deleting files from source path specified.
+  Pass delete-options flag as d or D for deleting files from source path specified.
 You can leave the delete-options empty if you dont want the files to be deleted in the source path

 eg) Folder structure